Safety Supervisor Salary

 - Report and document findings from accident investigations, facilities inspections, or testing.

 - Conduct and coordinate worker training; such as safety regulations, hazardous condition monitoring, and use of safety equipment.

 - Maintain and apply knowledge of current policies, regulations, and industrial processes.

 Common Career Paths for Safety Supervisor

 Safety Supervisors who go on to become Environmental Health & Safety Managers may see their salaries climb quite a bit.
 Median pay for Environmental Health & Safety Managers is $75K annually.
 Career advancement for the typical Safety Supervisor often leads to becoming a Safety Manager or a Construction Safety Manager; median salaries in these positions are $7K higher and $10K higher, respectively.

 Popular Skills for Safety Supervisor

 Safety Supervisors generally report applying a varied skill set to their work.
-Most notably, skills in Project Management, Safety Compliance, Windows Operating System General Use, and Microsoft Office are correlated to pay that is above average.
+Most notably, skills in Windows Operating System General Use, Safety Compliance, Project Management, and Microsoft Excel are correlated to pay that is above average, with boosts in pay of 5 percent.
 Training and OSHA Compliance, on the other hand, are typically associated with much lower pay.
 Most people who know Microsoft Excel also know Microsoft Office.